PetersonDave/RazorViewsForMarketers/README.md

    }
    ```

-4. Create the Field View
+Step 4.
+Create the Field View

    Take note of the model binding fields.
 These are required for dynamic model binding to work successfully on postback.